RESEARCH STARTER

 Many automobiles have four cylinders, each housing one piston.
 However, larger or more powerful engines may feature other configurations.
 Some vehicles have six cylinders, frequently three on each side that are angled inward into a V shape.
 This is called a V6 engine.
 Vehicles with eight cylinders are often arranged in the same way, and are referred to as having V8 engines.
 Vehicles are often marketed based on V6, V8, and similar distinctions that help to indicate their level of engine power.

 Although the pistons are considered the powerhouses of an engine, many other parts are required to keep them working optimally.
-Revolving metal bars above the pistons and cylinders, called camshafts, allow oval-shaped gears called cams to turn in sync with the up-and-down motion of the pistons.
+Revolving metal bars above the pistons and cylinders, called camshafts, allow shaped lobes called cams to turn in sync with the up-and-down motion of the pistons.
 These cams regulate the opening and closing of valves and ports that allow air and fuel into the cylinders and then let exhaust escape after each combustion.

 In general, transmissions seek to balance the speed and acceleration of the vehicle so that the engine produces the lowest amount of power to meet the driver’s needs.
 This ensures that the engine does not go so fast that its gears or other structures risk damaging themselves, and that the car uses its fuel in a controlled way rather than simply burning it all quickly.
 The transmission also helps the driver moderate the speed of the vehicle, which contributes greatly to road safety and ease of use.
 Transmissions are critical for modern cars.
 Without transmissions, vehicles would be hard to start, stop, or control in any way.